You are here

 Will the Court provide me with an attorney?

-The Court does not have to appoint you counsel and in most cases it does not.
-You can, however, ask the Court to appoint you counsel by filing a motion for appointment of couns el (form motions are available from the Clerk’s Office).
-If you file a motion for appointment of counsel, you must still proceed with your case and not wait for the Court to make its decision on your motion.
+There is no right to appointed counsel in civil cases.
+You can, however, ask the Court to appoint you counsel by filing a motion for appointment of counsel (form motions are available from the Clerk’s Office).
+If you file a motion for appointment of counsel, you must still proceed with your case while you wait for the Court to make its decision on your motion.